EMI-Group/evox/README.md

   - Benefit from hierarchical state management, ensuring modular and clean programming.
   - Jumpstart your journey with our [detailed tutorial](https://evox.readthedocs.io/en/latest/guide/index.html).

-**Elevate Your Optimization Game with EvoX!** Dive into an optimization powerhouse, meticulously crafted to empower both researchers and practitioners.
-With EvoX, navigating the vast terrains of optimization becomes not just feasible, but effortlessly intuitive.
-Whether you're dealing with widely recognized benchmark challenges or venturing into the intricate realms of neuroevolution, EvoX stands as your versatile experimentation platform.
-But it's not just about variety – it's about speed.
-Harness the might of GPU acceleration and distributed workflows to conquer even the most computationally intensive tasks.
-And, thanks to its foundation in functional programming and hierarchical state management, you're guaranteed a user experience that champions both efficiency and modularity.
+**Elevate Your Optimization Game with EvoX!**: Step into a meticulously crafted platform tailored for both researchers and enthusiasts.
+Effortlessly traverse the vast **optimization landscapes**, confront and conquer widely-acknowledged **black-box optimization challenges**, and venture into the intricate realms of **neuroevolution**.
+It's not merely about breadth—it's about velocity.
+Supercharge your projects with **GPU acceleration** and streamlined **distributed workflows**.
+Plus, with a foundation in **functional programming** and **hierarchical state management**, EvoX promises a seamless, modular user experience.

 ### 📑 Table of Contents